GiuliaCiminelli/AutomatedMacaqueBehaviour/README.md

 # AutomatedMacaqueBehaviour
 The Automated Macaque Behavior repository contains four folders, each dedicated to a specific project:

-- Enrichment_Yolcat: This folder includes Python and R scripts for extracting movement information from a YOLACT-based model trained to recognize an enrichment item.
+- Enrichment_Yolcat: This folder contains Python and R scripts designed to extract movement data using a YOLACT-based model trained to recognize an enrichment item.
+Additionally, it includes an Excel file with feeding time data, which is required for the R script and subsequent statistical analyses.

 - Enrichment_Yolo: Inside this folder, you will find Python and R scripts for extracting the number of macaques interacting with an enrichment puzzle.
 The YOLO-based model can be found in the 'Model' sub-folder.
+There is also a excel file containing group informatio such has size and type, needed for the R script statistical analyses

-- Foraging: This directory is divided into three sub-folders, each corresponding to a specific project.
-Each sub-folder contains Python and R scripts for extracting the number of macaques engaged in foraging activities.
+- Foraging: This folder contains Python and R scripts for extracting data on the number of macaques interacting with an enrichment puzzle.
+The YOLO-based model is located in the 'Model' sub-folder.
+Additionally, there is an Excel file with group information, including size and type, which is required for the statistical analyses performed by the R script.

 - Temperament Test: Here, you will find Python scripts for extracting information from three models: two based on DeepLabCut and one based on YOLACT.